 We believe we are well-positioned to benefit from the transformation of the healthcare benefits market.
-Our platform is aligned with a new healthcare environment that rewards consumer engagement and fosters an integrated consumer experience.
+Our platform is aligned with a healthcare environment that rewards consumer engagement and fosters an integrated consumer experience.

 Leadership and first-mover advantage.
 We have established a defensible leadership position in the HSA industry through our first-mover advantage, focus on innovation and differentiated capabilities.
-Our leadership position is evidenced by the tripling of our market share, from 4% in December 2010 to 12% in December 2016, as noted by the 2016 Devenir HSA Research Report, which indicates we are among the three largest HSA custodians by market share.
+Our leadership position is evidenced by the tripling of our market share (measured by custodial assets), from 4% in December 2010 to 13% in December 2017, as noted by the 2017 Devenir HSA Research Report, which indicates we are the third largest HSA custodian by market share.

 Complete solution for managing consumer healthcare saving and spending.
 Our members utilize our platform in a number of ways and in varying frequencies.
 For example, our members utilize our platform to evaluate and pay healthcare bills through the member portal, which allows members to pay their healthcare providers, receive reimbursements and learn of savings opportunities for prescription drugs.
 Members also utilize the platform's mobile app to view and pay claims on-the-go, including uploading medical and insurance documentation to the platform with their mobile phone cameras.
-During the year ended January 31, 2017, our platform experienced 30.4 million logons and, on average, every month 24% of our members signed into our platform.
+During the year ended January 31, 2018, our platform experienced 36.3 million logons and, on average, every month 22% of our members signed into our platform.